UMAprotocol/optimistic-truth-bot/multi_operator/solvers/code_runner/README.md

   - `query_binance_price.py`: Template for cryptocurrency price queries
   - `query_sports_mlb_data.py`: Template for MLB sports data queries
 - `executed_functions/`: Directory where generated code files are saved and executed

-## API Keys Required

-- For Binance queries: No API key required for public endpoints
-- For Sports Data IO: `SPORTS_DATA_IO_MLB_API_KEY` should be set in the environment or in a `.env` file

 ## Usage